 NHS Kernow's commissioning services review policy and procedure is available here.

-You can read our ethical framework here.
+You can read our decision making framework here.